timruffles/mobile-drag-drop/README.md

 When touch events are active drag-and-drop interaction will still work, so no need to polyfill.

-**Firefox on Android: <a name="firefox-android-issues"></a>** No critical issues but UX suffers because of the constantly [scrolling location bar](https://bugzilla.mozilla.org/show_bug.cgi?id=1044370).
+**Firefox on Android: <a name="firefox-android-issues"></a>** `TODO check if this is still the case`
+No critical issues but UX suffers because of the constantly [scrolling location bar](https://bugzilla.mozilla.org/show_bug.cgi?id=1044370).